Written by: Brooks Potteiger

 This is my encouragement to us as we engage Thanksgiving this year.
 Let us take the opportunity to focus even deeper on all that Christ accomplished for us.
 Let us marvel that God the Father predestined it for us.
 And let us believe, from the heart, that the same Holy Spirit that regenerated us stands ready, willing, and able to activate afresh these gospel truths in a joy-producing, thanksgiving-inducing way.

 Perhaps God has allowed 2020 to be so strange so that we would be reminded of how precious our salvation, and our Savior, is.
 To strengthen our own trellis, if you will.
 This certainly would not be the first time He worked in this way.
 So, let us gather around the table this year with a heart overflowing with thanksgiving, that will glorify our God and strengthen the faith of our friends and family.
 Let us join in the song of King David when he sang,

 “I will praise You with my whole heart;

 Before the gods I will sing praises to You.

 For You have magnified Your word above all Your name.

 In the day when I cried out, You answered me,

 And made me bold with strength in my soul.

 Brooks Potteiger is currently the pastor of Christian Maturity at the Axis Church in Nashville.
 He and his wife Laura have 4 kids (and a 5th due at any minute!).
-He enjoys live edge They have a newly launched podcast called Grit and Gladness that you can find on Spotify.
+They have a newly launched podcast called Grit and Gladness that you can find on Spotify.
 He’d also like to make you a piece of live edge furniture (instagram: @brooksinthewoods).